Narcissism is basically an individual’s attitude or mindset that they are incredibly important and the world should revolve around them.

 So despite being treated, all the time or some of the time, as a very important person, never is the child truly, wholly loved.

 Thus, from this, the child either learns to do as the parents have done and deny they have imperfections (utilizing self-deception, which requires lying to oneself and others on an ongoing basis), or they learn to expect and demand love when they are within their “perfection” because this is the only time they feel they deserve love or are capable of gaining it.

-Therefore, maintaining a reality or illusion of perfectionism becomes a narcissists addition.
+Therefore, maintaining a reality/illusion of perfectionism becomes a narcissists ultimate goal in life.
 Flaws mean being unloved.
 So they can never have flaws, never make mistakes, never take the blame, and never say they are sorry.